Medical Care and Your 6- to 12-Year-Old

 Common problems found in this age group include sleep disorders, bedwetting, strep throat, and colds.
 Some preteens also may be injured playing sports or other activities, and some kids develop stress-related stomachaches or headaches.

-These are rarely serious, but if a problem persists, call your doctor.
+These are rarely serious, but if a problem lasts, call your doctor.